dharnitski/Algolia.Sitecore.UI/CONTRIBUTING.md

-# How to setup local environmnt
+# How to setup local environment

 ## Prerequisites